(previously known as Elleppone anactus)

 When disturbed, all instars evert an orange osmeterium from just behind the head producing a decaying citrus smell.
 The smell is produced by a fluid secreted from glands near the base of the osmeterium.
 The caterpillar aims the osmeterium towards the disturbance, and the secretion may be more effective when applied directly to a predators skin.
 It appears to be harmless to human skin.

 The pupa is slim with a bifurcated head rather like a pair of horns.
 It is a patchy green colour, and secured to a stem of the foodplant head up, by a cremaster and girdle.
 If the pupa is brown or has brown markings, it is probably dead or parasitised.
-Pupae formed in summer mature in about four weeks, but those formed in March or April may stay dormant throughout the whole winter.
+Pupae formed in summer mature in about four weeks, but those formed in March or April may stay dormant for 6 months throughout the whole winter, or indeed sometimes for 18 months, being dormant through a whole extra year.
 The pupa has a length of about 3 cms.

 The adult butterflies have a wing span around 7 cms.
 They are black and white, with red and smaller blue spots on the margin of each hindwing.
-These spots appear to mimic other Australian Swallowtails.
+These spots appear to mimic those on other Australian Swallowtails.
+There is no obvious difference between the sexes.

 The males establish territories which are strenuously defended, an interesting spectacle to watch.
 The unusual thing is the same territories will be used year after year.